Submissions

 - If the manuscript is part of an unpublished thesis or dissertation, it must be written clearly in the manuscript.

-- An author can only publish an article in an edition.
+- An author can only publish an article in one edition.

-- Number of authors in an article is maximum 5 authors.
+- An article consists only maximum five (5) authors.
 If an article has more than 5 authors, each author contribution must be written clearly in the manuscript.

 - The manuscript is prepared using the COMMENTATE article template and submitted online via http://journal.lspr.edu/index.php/commentate

-- The manuscript entered into the editorial will go through a double-blind peer-review process and a decision of article submission is determined by the editor.
+- Author must send a second "anonymous" manuscript without name and credentials for blind review purpose.
+This document will will go through a double-blind peer-review process and a decision of article submission is determined by the editor.

 - The author is given a chance to revise the manuscript based on the reviewer’s or the editor’s recommendation/advice.
 The decision of the submitted article will be informed through the author's email address.